Skip to content

 correct-answer string See description Correct answer for grading.
 Defaults to data["correct_answers"][answers-name].

 display "block" or "inline" "inline" How to display the input field.
 Default is "block" if multiline is enabled.
+Cannot be set to "inline" when multiline="true".

 initial-value string Initial value is added to the text box the first time it is rendered.